rvnarayana/getting_cleaning_data/CodeBook.md

 Following data elements from the training and test data sets were utilized to produce final output:
 * A 561-feature vector indicating time and ferquency domain measurements from the experiement.
 Each row of the vector represents data for a specific subject and activity combination.
-* Activity vector that associates an activity lable with each row of the feature vector.
+* Activity vector that associates an activity label with each row of the feature vector.
 * ID of the subject who participated in the experiment.
 * Activity label to activity name mapping
 * Variable names for feature vector